Course Catalog » Course Listing for Family & Community Medicine

 Instructor(s): E. Brode, B. Wan Fahimi Prerequisite(s): Successful completion of a pre-core clerkship medical student curriculum (Essential Core, Foundations 1 or Joint Medical Program)

-Restrictions: Medical student Activities: Direct - Independent Study, Online - Web-based course work
+Restrictions: Medical student Activities: Direct - Independent Study, Asynchronous - Independent Study

 A required core clerkship in Family Medicine where students learn to provide primary care in an outpatient setting.
 Under supervision and with instruction, students perform ambulatory visits for chronic care, acute care and preventive care.